tweag/nickel/rfcs/006-package-management.md

 and nixpkgs just does a lot of building and testing to check whether everything works.
 Nickel being dynamic and lazy might make this hard.

+It seems like global snapshots are something that can be added after the fact (like stackage did), so we can revisit this later.

 ### Alternative: minimal version selection

 Go uses a system called "[minimal version selection]" in which all version